AUDITIONS FOR PLACEMENT IN JAZZ BIG BANDS AND JAZZ SMALL GROUPS Fall 2020

-Let them know at your audition if you prefer to play in:
+Let us know in your recorded audition if you prefer to play in:

 Both a large jazz ensemble/big band AND a jazz small group/combo